 Dr. Jacques Corcos is a professor of surgery (urology) at McGill University and surgeon at the Jewish General Hospital in Montreal.
 Former Head of Surgery of Bambari Hospital (RCA), he has always been involved in voluntary assistance in Africa and elsewhere in the world.
 From 2008 to 2011, he was Secretary-General of the International Continence Society and is currently a member of its Executive committee.
 In addition to leading the MMS Foundation, he is in charge of setting up the surgical missions to treat women with obstetric fistula.

 Stéphanie holds an MBA from HEC Montreal and a bachelor’s degree in Communications from the Université de Montréal.
-Her participation in a medical mission in 2012 convinced her to intensify her involvement with the MMS Foundation, and she accepted the position of General Manager in 2016.
+Her participation in a medical mission in 2012 convinced her to intensify her involvement with the MMS Foundation, and she has been a key element since.

 Andrea began her teaching career at the elementary and secondary level.
 Currently, she is the director of a learning center where she has the opportunity to intervene with students presenting different profiles.
 Women’s and children’s issues are very dear to her, and she joined the Board in 2015.

 Renée holds a BA in Finance Economics from the Ecole des Hautes Etudes Commerciales.
 For 22 years she worked for the Jewish General Hospital and is now director of operations for the Children’s Foundation of Tower of Light (Migdal Ohr Canada).
 Being an excellent volunteer, she joined the Board as treasurer in 2015.

 Claudette Dionne, Communications Committee